zach-hensel/zach-hensel.github.io/index.md

 ## Current work

 Check out our most recent paper on a new [low-noise gene expression system](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0187259) in E. coli ([plasmids available at AddGene](https://www.addgene.org/Zach_Hensel/)).
-Browse the [Research](research.md) page for details about our projects.
+We developed this to facilitate single-molecule experiments with fluorescent proteins that require very low expression levels with very low cell-to-cell variation.
+Browse the [Research](research.md) page for details about our other projects.

 ![low-noise expression from 100 to 10,000 molecules/cell](/img/lownoise.jpg)

 *Gene expression from 100 to 10,000 molecules/cell with low cell-to-cell variation*

 ## Funding